ZYChimne/macos-in-typescript/README.md

 # macOS in TypeScript

-This is my Capstone Graduate Project for Wuhan University.
+This is my Graduate Capstone Project for Wuhan University.
 This application is developed in Chrome and some features require Chrome to work correctly.

-## Warnings
+## Performance Improvements

 * Change event callbacks [React Events](https://reactjs.org/docs/handling-events.html).